Found everywhere: dirt, animals, water, plants and humans.

 P. stutzeri: most often catheter infections as well as a hodgepodge of organ infections.

-Ceftolozane/tazobactam is more potent against P. aeruginosa compared to ceftazidime, cefepime, meropenem, pipercillin/tazobactam, aztreonem, levofloxacin, gentamicin and colistin.
+Ceftolozane/tazobactam is more potent against P. aeruginosa compared to ceftazidime, cefepime, meropenem, piperacillin/tazobactam, aztreonam, levofloxacin, gentamicin and colistin.
 Second to colistin, had best activity against 310 multidrug resistant strains of P. aeruginosa.
 Similarly 175 extensively drug resistant strains showed susceptibility, while they were resistant to most other agents.

 Macrolides have been used in cystic fibrosis and sepsis where, despite in vitro resistance, the antibiotics improved outcomes.
-It may be resistant in a test tube but when tested in cell culture have efficacy (PubMed).
+It may be resistant in a test tube but when tested in cell culture it has efficacy (PubMed).

 If the MIC is 32 to 64, use of pip/tazo in associated with increased death rates.

 And if for some weird reason you have a patient on both a cephalosporin and a beta-lactamase inhibitor combination (a sign, I am sure, of early dementia) then the beta-lactamase inhibitor not only inhibits the penicillin, but the cephalosporin as well, making everything less effective.